ibm-cloud-docs/discovery-data/known-issues.md

 - After you create a Search Skill in Watson Assistant and are directed to the Watson {{site.data.keyword.discoveryshort}} tooling, the screen is blank.
 This happens because the URL is missing the {{site.data.keyword.discoveryshort}} instance ID.
 To work around this issue:

     1. From the {{site.data.keyword.icp4dfull_notm}} web client menu, choose **My Instances**.
 For example: `https://mycluster.com/zen/#/myInstances`.
-    1. Select the Discovery instance you are using and click **Launch Tool**.
+    1. Select the {{site.data.keyword.discoveryshort}} instance you are using and click **Launch Tool**.
     1. Once the tooling is loaded, the URL should have the following structure: `https://mycluster.com/discovery/core/instances/00000000-0000-0000-0001-597165341876/projects`
     1. Copy the entire path, excluding `/projects`.
 For example: `https://mycluster.com/discovery/core/instances/00000000-0000-0000-0001-597165341876`
-    1. Go back to the browser tab that is displaying the blank Discovery screen.
+    1. Go back to the browser tab that is displaying the blank {{site.data.keyword.discoveryshort}} screen.
 That URL structure will look like this: `https://mycluster.com/discovery/core/collections/new?redirect_uri=...`
     1. Replace `https://mycluster.com/discovery/core` with the URL you copied previously, so the new URL should look like this: `https://mycluster.com/discovery/core/instances/00000000-0000-0000-0001-597165341876/collections/new?redirect_uri=...`
     1. Press enter to open updated URL.
 You should now be on the Watson {{site.data.keyword.discoveryshort}} **Manage collections** page.